Your AI agent shouldn't ask “what’s next?”

 Why it's ~10× cheaper

-One long agent thread accumulates everything it has seen — old plans, dead branches, files it loaded an hour ago.
+One long agent thread accumulates everything it has seen: old plans, dead branches, files it loaded an hour ago.
 Token bills scale with that bloat.
 With backlog, each task spawns a focused subagent with only what the task needs: the task description, the relevant memory entries, and the linked plan.
 Most loops finish in 30–60k tokens.
 The same work in a single 500k-token session costs an order of magnitude more for the same output.

 Specialized subagents per task

-Up and running in three commands.
+Up and running in two commands.

 1